NeiBro/NeiBro/README.md

 - 👋 Hi, I’m @NeiBro
 - 👀 I’m interested in codding
 - 🌱 I’m currently learning python, JS
 - 📫 How to reach me?
-Write to discord (Нейрон💜#0016)
+Write to TG - @neibro